Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-51-anticlimax.md

 "Power," he continued, "as we all know comes with responsibility.
 It comes with an *obligation* to use it wisely and for the greatest common good.
 This high ideal shines like a beacon, calling us forward.
 We have the power to shut the doors on Earth; it follows that we have the obligation to only do so when it will benefit *all* the peoples on this small blue planet."

 There were foreign dignitaries present for this.
-Ambassadors, senior government officials from allied and a select few other nations… He addressed his next remark to those *‘select few others.’*
+Ambassadors, senior government officials from allied and a select few other nations...
+He addressed his next remark to those *‘select few others.’*

 "It is emphatically *not* our place to use this generator to interfere with the legitimate affairs of our neighbors," he said.
 "Instead we pledge it to their protection, as by protecting them we can be certain of protecting ourselves.
 My nation has, in somewhat recent decades, given the world two paradigm-shifting technologies: the Navstar global positioning system, and the Internet.
 In the spirit of those advances, we commit to an open and transparent operational regime, and will seek input from all our partners.